sul-dlss/pre-assembly/README.md

     *   Navigate to the production box, in the pre-assembly area.
     *   Set `RAILS_ENV=production`
     *   Run pre-assembly with nohup and in the background (`&`).
-    *   Optionally, include the `--resume` option to override the resume parameter and set to true.
     *   Optionally, include the `--limit` option to override the limit paramater.
 You can specify the limit, or you can let it default to 200.